-The Faculty Chair's charge to the ad hoc committee, currently comprising faculty from eleven colleges and academic units, requires several reports to the Faculty Senate.
-The committee delivered its first report in February 2024.
+The Faculty Chair's charge to the ad hoc committee, comprising faculty from 11 colleges and academic units, requires at least three reports to the Faculty Senate.
+The committee delivered its first report in February, 2024.

 This second report focuses on: